Battlezone (1980 video game): Ports

-In the 1980s, Battlezone was ported to the Apple II, Atari 2600, Commodore 64, VIC-20, IBM PC, ZX Spectrum, and later the Atari 8-bit and ST computers.
-The ports to non-Atari systems were from Atarisoft.
+In the 1980s, Battlezone was ported to the Apple II, Atari 2600, Commodore 64, VIC-20, IBM PC compatibles, ZX Spectrum, and later the Atari 8-bit computers and Atari ST. The ports to non-Atari systems were from Atarisoft.
 The ZX Spectrum version was published by Quicksilva.

 The Atari 8-bit version was released on cartridge in 1987 in the styling of the then-new Atari XEGS.
 An Atari 5200 port was scheduled for release in November 1983, but was cancelled.

 The Atari 2600 version uses raster graphics instead of vectors and has a third person view where the tank is visible.

 The Atari ST port contains large parts of the original 6502 code which is emulated.